 |Kenneth Goldstein Award for Lifetime Academic Leadership|

 This award is named for Kenneth Goldstein (1927-1995), chair and for many years the guiding force behind the Department of Folklore and Folklife at the University of Pennsylvania.
 It recognizes outstanding abilities and achievement by a living scholar in academic leadership relating to folklore.
 "Leadership" includes folklore program development, organizational and center development, teaching, and advising.
-The awardee is honored at the American Folklore Society annual meeting, and is given a $500 prize, a certificate, and lifetime membership in the Society.
+The awardee is honored at the American Folklore Society annual meeting, and is given a certificate and a $500 honorarium.

 Nominees not selected in the year of their original nomination are kept in consideration for two more reviews.

 Edward D. "Sandy” Ives, University of Maine, emeritus (2003)